cncf/toc/reviews/tuf-graduation.md

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
 The committers should come from at least two organizations.

-As an intentionally minimal security specification / framework, we intentionally do not have a high degree of feature additions in the project.
-Effort either comes on the implementations, such as Notary or the Python reference implementation, or comes on the specification itself.
+As an intentionally minimal security specification / framework, we deliberately do not have a high degree of feature additions in the project.
+Effort comes on either the implementations, such as Notary or the Python reference implementation, or the specification itself.

 * Python reference implementation / specification (8 committers, 2 organizations)